-Most courses that integrate a community-based learning option or component use a database called EXPO.
-This database allows students, faculty, and community partners to organize, disseminate information, and connect with each other and community-based learning opportunities.
+Most courses that integrate a community-engaged learning option or component use a database called EXPO.
+This database allows students, faculty, and community partners to organize, disseminate information, and connect with each other and community-engaged learning opportunities.

 - Be sure you’re using Google Chrome – EXPO doesn’t work in other browsers

 - Log out of all UW accounts, then use this link to log into EXPO